cchanialidis/combayes/README.md

 -   [Retrospective sampling in MCMC with an application to COM-Poisson regression (2014)](http://www.maths.gla.ac.uk/~cchanialidis/Slides_and_Papers/cmpstat.pdf)
 -   [Efficient Bayesian inference for COM-Poisson regression models (2017)](https://link.springer.com/article/10.1007/s11222-017-9750-x)

 Both papers focus on the Bayesian implementation of the COM-Poisson regression model.
+The latter paper takes advantage of the [exchange algorithm](https://dslpitt.org/uai/papers/06/p359-murray.pdf), an MCMC method applicable to situations where the sampling model (likelihood) can only be computed up to a normalisation constant.
+The algorithm requires to draw from the sampling model, which in the case of the COM-Poisson distribution can be done efficiently using rejection sampling.

+Are you still confused about the COM-Poisson distribution and the exchange algorithm?
+Have a look at these [slides](https://cchanial.shinyapps.io/intro_to_compoisson/).

 <!-- Are you are tired of reading papers and just want a short summary of the distribution and its regression model?
 Ok, here it is. -->
 <!-- COM-Poisson distribution -->